Supreme Court throws out murder conviction of black inmate as Kavanaugh, Gorsuch split again

 The Supreme Court on Friday tossed out the murder conviction of a black death row inmate who underwent six criminal trials before being convicted, in a 7-2 opinion that saw Trump-appointed Justices Brett Kavanaugh and Neil Gorsuch split once again.

-The court voted to throw out the conviction due to a prosecutor’s efforts to keep African-Americans off the jury in the cases against Curtis Flowers, who was tried for the 1996 murders of four people in a furniture store in Mississippi.
+The court voted to throw out the conviction due to a prosecutor’s efforts to keep African-Americans off the jury in the cases against Curtis Flowers, who was tried for the 1996 execution-style murders of four people in a furniture store in Mississippi.
+He has been in jail for more than 22 years.

 CLARENCE THOMAS MAKES RARE INTERVENTION DURING SUPREME COURT ARGUMENTS